BitPatty/next-image-s3-imgproxy-loader/README.md

           logging: {
             // (Optional) The logger to use (defaults to console)
             logger: console,
-            // The log level, must be one of
+            // (Optional) The log level, must be one of
-            // 'debug', 'warn' or 'error'
+            // 'debug', 'warn' or 'error' (defaults to 'error')
             level: 'debug'
           }
         },